Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

 STEP SIX: Pour the small bowl of dry ingredients into the large bowl of wet ingredients and mix briefly until just combined.
 Take care not to overmix the batter.

-STEP SEVEN: Pour into loaf pan and bake for 50-60 minutes.
+STEP SEVEN: Pour into loaf pan and bake for 1 hour and 25 minutes.
 To check if it’s ready, insert a toothpick or thin sharp knife.
 If it’s ready, it should come out clean.

 STEP EIGHT: Leave to cool in the loaf pan for a few minutes, then transfer onto a wire rack and leave until completely cool.
 Slice and enjoy!